We’re breaking ground!!

 Warm thanks to everyone who has contributed to Saving Our Sundial!
+In partnership with the City of Denver, we are thrilled to have raised the necessary funds needed to renovate and reconstruct the Cranmer Park Sundial & Plaza.
 We are pleased to have the support of more than 700 households and dozens of foundations and businesses who value this special site and appreciate the vital role that Denver’s parks, shared spaces, and special places play in all our lives.
 Additionally, through the Departments of Parks & Recreation and Arts & Venues, the City will contribute more than half of the anticipated construction costs.
-Our fall Park Bench newsletter includes a list of SOS contributors as of August 31, 2016.
-We will publish the full list of contributors in the upcoming months.Support an Enduring Legacy
+Our fall Park Bench newsletter includes a list of SOS contributors as of August 31, 2017.

 We are still accepting gifts to the Save Our Sundial Fund.
 Gifts already received in excess of what’s needed for the reconstruction as well as additional donations will be placed in a preservation endowment account to fund ongoing preservation of the sundial, mosaic mountain panorama, and plaza.